 For visual guidance, a mood board helps the design team to take a clear direction.

-You can see an example of this that we created for a fast-growing social media app called Clapper:
+To illustrate this, here’s an example we developed for a rapidly growing social media app called Clapper:

-The answers to these questions and visual references are synthesized to create your unique selling proposition, key messages, language style, and critical visual identity.
+The answers to these questions, along with visual references, are synthesized to create your unique selling proposition, key messages, language style, and critical visual identity.

-The goal of the MVB framework isn’t to create a 1000-page brand bible for every potential situation.
-Instead, it’s a rather practical and relatively simple set of basic building blocks that are easy to understand for every copywriter, art director, and marketer.
+The purpose of the MVB framework isn’t to create an extensive 1000-page brand bible for every possible scenario.
+Instead, it provides a practical and relatively simple set of foundational building blocks that are easily comprehensible for copywriters, art directors, and marketers.

-Naturally, over time your needs will change and become more sophisticated, so you’ll need to add greater detail or meat on the bones.
+Naturally, your needs will change and become more sophisticated over time, so you’ll eventually need to add greater detail or meat to the bones.

 It’s easier to illustrate this using some examples.
-The brand story could revolve around the founder (Daniel Ek and Spotify revolution in music distribution), the product’s origins (Kevin Systom’s a-ha moment on vacation in France leading to Instagram), historical moments (Angry Birds being the studio’s 52nd produced game), or key characters (Barbarian for Clash of Clans or Kayla Itsines in Sweat).
+The brand story could revolve around the founder (i.e. Daniel Ek and the Spotify revolution in music distribution), the product’s origin (i.e. Kevin Systom’s a-ha moment on vacation in France that lead to Instagram), historical moments (i.e. Angry Birds as the studio’s 52nd produced game), or key characters (i.e. Barbarian for Clash of Clans or Kayla Itsines in Sweat).

-When working for Finimize, a London-based fin-tech app providing financial news in context to Genz Z, the creative team at AppAgent used the founder’s story as the basis for the brand’s identity.
-Using a familiar “Tiktok” style, the film tracked the evolution of the brand.
+When working for Finimize, a London-based fin-tech app that provides financial news in context to Gen-Z, AppAgent’s creative team used the founder’s story as the basis for the branding strategy.
+Using a familiar TikTok style, the film tracked the evolution of the brand.
 It used jargon-free language and a voiceover recorded by the founder, interspersed with humorous clips to lighten the tone.